Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 - For Organization, you might ask students to compile a notebook of effective beginnings and endings, with descriptions of what makes them effective.
 - For Sentence Fluency, choose books that are flowing, choppy, or have other types of sentence fluency.
 Ask students to describe the various styles and why the author chose the style he or she used.
 What purpose did it serve?
 What feel did it give to the writing?

-#### **Strategy 5: Model the Writing Process Yourself**
+### **Strategy 5: Model the Writing Process Yourself**

 Ask students to be a peer review group for your own writing.
 Don't pick a piece of writing that you've already revised.
 Pick a rough draft.
 Students often don't get to see that we, as teachers, don't have

 ![](_page_107_Picture_13.jpeg)

-- <span id="page-108-0"></span>l.
-Tell the students a story about something exciting that happened to you.
+- l.Tell the students a story about something exciting that happened to you.
 Did your brakes go out on a hill?
 Were you charged by a lion in Africa?
 Make it interesting to capture their attention.
 Then tell them that you're going to share a written version of the story with them tomorrow.
 - 2. Spend about 15 minutes writing up your story.
 Don't spend longer than that or it will be too good.
 You want to show the students a piece of writing that needs revision.
 - 3. Read your story to the students, have them tell you what trait you need to work on first, and ask them to give you suggestions on how to make your paper better on that trait.
 They usually have a lot to say-they love to critique the teacher.
 - 4. Use their suggestions to write a revision.
 Don't make it too good.
 Ask students to score the revision on the trait of interest and ask for additional suggestions.
 You need to model the fact that writing sometimes needs more than a single revision.